Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Results and discussion

 For a fixed sum of $\Delta\mu_{\ce{Ba}} + \Delta\mu_{\ce{In}}$, the oxygen chemical potential $\Delta\mu_{\ce{O}}$ is determined by this condition.
 The stability region of BIO is further limited by the presence of competing phases and is represented by the area delimited by points A to D in Figure \ref{fig:sd}.
 More specifically, given a generic competing phase of composition \ce{Ba_iIn_jO_k}, the chemical potentials have to satisfy the condition:

-The defect formation energies were calculated for different thermodynamic reservoirs, represented in the figure by the labels from A to D and X. Regions A-D span from O-rich conditions (points C and D) to Ba-rich and In-rich conditions (points A and B).
+The defect formation energies were calculated for different thermodynamic reservoirs, represented in Figure \ref{fig:sd} by the labels from A to D and X. Regions A-D span from O-rich conditions (points C and D) to Ba-rich and In-rich conditions (points A and B).
 We also evaluate the formation energies using a thermodynamic reservoir that represents the experimental conditions.
 In particular, we fix the oxygen chemical potential ($\Delta\mu_{\ce{O}}$) to its value under the conditions of temperature and partial pressure of the sintering process, according to the work of Chaoudhary \textit{et al.} \cite{chaoudharyUncoveringElectronicEffects2025} ($T=\qty{1573}{K}, p_{\ce{O2}}=\qty{0.21}{atm}$).
 Equation \ref{eq:mu_O}, described in Section \ref{sec:O_chem_pot}, details the calculation of this quantity.
 With this procedure, we obtain $\Delta\mu_{\ce{O}}=\qty{-1.85}{eV}$, which is indicated by the point X in Figure \ref{fig:sd}.
-The chromium chemical potential $\Delta\mu_{\ce{Cr}}$ was determined using \ce{Cr2O3} as a reservoir, consistent with the experimental \ce{Cr} incorporation route \cite{chaoudharyUncoveringElectronicEffects2025}, as shown in Equation \ref{eq:delta_mu}.
 Since the range of stability varies for every compound, we have evaluated the chemical potential of the elements in O-poor and O-rich regions, assigning the former to reservoirs A and B and the latter to reservoirs C and D. In region X, the values are taken from the center of the stability region, having fixed $\Delta\mu_{\ce{O}}$ to $\qty{-1.85}{eV}$.
-This procedure is employed to compare the formation energies of extrinsic and intrinsic defects.
+This procedure is employed to compare the formation energies of intrinsic defects.
 The chemical potential values associated with the labeled regions in the stability diagram are reported in Table \ref{tab:mu_values}.